 All supporting documents must be postmarked by the DSF application deadline (March 15, 2023).
 The following documents are required: SAT/ACT Test Scores (High School and College Freshman Applicants only) submitted directly to DSF by an authorized agency, and Official Transcripts received directly from the institution in a sealed envelope or certified transcripts submitted electronically by an authorized agency such as Parchment.
 DSF does not accept copies of transcripts.

 High School and College applicants are considered separately.
 The number of new scholarships awarded in each category is proportional to the number of applications received.

-All newly selected candidates will be notified by email as well as a letter by May 15.
+All newly selected candidates will be notified by May 15.

 Dolphin Scholarship Foundation reserves the right to modify the application or selection procedure at its sole discretion.
 For questions concerning the application process, please contact the Scholarship Administrator at: email@example.com